 Hi!
 Brown Sugar Bakery is a new Cottage Food Business, specializing in Cupcakes, Cakes, Cake Pops, Cookies, Brownies, Bars and Tarts.
 Check out my Facebook and Instagram pages for pictures and info, feel free to leave a comment or question, and stop back soon for more information!
 FB: www.facebook.com/ivegotacraving IG: @ivegotacraving_ -page under construction-

+LAW UPDATE Since this page was last updated, Delaware has changed their cottage food law.
+Please see the cottage food regulations to learn more.
 For over a decade, Delaware’s cottage food law was only available to farmers.
-In September 2016, the health department created and enacted some new rules that allow many more people to start a “cottage food establishment” (CFE) from their home kitchen.
-Although the cottage food law is much more expansive than it used to be, it […]
+In September 2016, the health department created and enacted some new rules that allow many more people to start… [read more]

+UPDATE Since this page was last updated, Boston created an ordinance to allow residential kitchens, so now Boston residents can use the cottage food law.
 Massachusetts developed its law for “residential kitchens” in 2000, well before cottage food laws became common.
 Residential kitchens are considered “food establishments” (like their commercial counterparts), so it is harder… [read more]

 Squirrel Songs is a cottage food operation specializing original recipe gourmet pralines, brittles and nut toffees.
 Praline fudge brownies, pecan chess cakes and chess bars are also baked fresh daily.
 Chess in this fashion is a cake topped with a cream cheese based icing, and is a delicious southern treat!

 About the Baker Emily has always loved baking.
 A defining moment was getting the blue ribbon in high school for her chocolate cake.
 Another was leaving the hubbub of family and friends to make her own wedding cake.
 She started baking professionally in 2011 and has learned a lot of lessons from the kitchen since then.
 Being… [read more]